Nasreen31/magic-balon-decor/README.md

 Website behaved as expected, error message was displayed and the form did not submit.

+<h3>Footer</h3>

+<h3><em>Social media link/icon</em><h3>

+Testing was performed on the Font Awesome Instagram icon in the footer to ensure that it opened in a new tab.

+Expected:

+Opens company instagram page in new tab.

+Actual:

+Behavior was as expected

+<h3><em>Telephone Number</em><h3>

+Testing was performed on the phone number in the footer.

+Expected:

+A window is opened asking which device you would like to call from.

+Actual:

+Behavior was as expected.

 <h2>Unfixed bugs</h2>

 The text inside the decoration info on the birthdaypage feels a bit off when seen on phonescreen.